Left Hand Path (album): Background

 The title of the album refers to the left-hand path belief system.
-Guitarist Alex Hellid found the term in Anton LaVey's book The Satanic Bible, but Nick Andersson (who was the "big boss" in the band) made the final decision that it would be the album's title.
+Guitarist Alex Hellid found the term in Anton LaVey's book The Satanic Bible, but Nicke Andersson (who was the "big boss" in the band) made the final decision that it would be the album's title.

 The title track contains an interpolation of the theme from the 1979 horror film Phantasm at 3:54.

 The album artwork was created by Dan Seagrave.

 Music and lyrics

-The sound on Left Hand Path has been described as "monumental," combining the "extremity of Earache's stable of British grindcore" with the "elaborate songwriting structures" of the Florida death metal scene.
+The sound on Left Hand Path has been described as "monumental", combining the "extremity of Earache's stable of British grindcore" with the "elaborate songwriting structures" of the Florida death metal scene.
 According to author Natalie J. Purcell, the album also features "punk-like and groovy rhythms offset with deep, doom-like sections".
 The album has drawn stylistic comparisons to Napalm Death, Carcass, Death, Obituary, Morbid Angel and Godflesh.
 Metal Hammer said Entombed showed "a penchant for horror schlock and an underlying punkiness" on the album.
 Joe Matera of Decibel described the track “But Life Goes On” as an early example of "how death metal can indeed use rock structures and still be completely intense," and Chris Krovatin of Kerrang! said "the band’s use of catchy melodies with a gross, gravelly guitar tone showed the world how excitingly sweet death metal could be."
 Andy O'Connor of Spin said: "Left Hand Path thrusted Autopsy’s grime-ridden brutish credo into harsh light, revealing the burning skeleton within."